Mini Fridge Comparison

 These are serious products aimed primarily at the camping market, but also useful as a patio fridge, or just for a bit of extra fridge space when required.
 Please note that they are not weatherproof, so should be kept under cover.

-Available as a mains only version (C40) and a mains/12V hybrid version (B40), they both feature a mains driven compressor unit capable of cooling down to -15°C. In practice, this makes both units very capable fridges for camping, even in the hottest European climates.
-We wouldn't recommend that you rely on them as a freezer in hotter climates, as they would certainly struggle to reach -15°C in ambient temperatures above 30°C. The hybrid model features a 12V thermoelectric module which will keep your refrigerated foods nicely fresh during a move from one camp site to another, or on the way to and from your destination.
+This unit features a mains driven compressor unit capable of cooling down to -15°C. In practice, this makes the unit a very capable fridge for camping, even in the hottest European climates.
+We wouldn't recommend that you rely on it as a freezer in hotter climates, as it would certainly struggle to reach -15°C in ambient temperatures above 30°C. The hybrid feature adds a 12V thermoelectric module which will keep your refrigerated foods nicely fresh during a move from one camp site to another, or on the way to and from your destination.

 These units are very large and heavy, so make sure you have the space to transport one, but for price/performance, we believe that they are the best camping fridge on the market.